BernardOnuh/100DaysOfSolidity/13.ContractABI/README.md

 ## Encoding
 Since all communication is done in bytecode, it would be difficult to expect developers to encode these messages themselves.
 Fortunately, popular compilers like Remix can also handle the encoding for you.
 These encodings follow a certain pattern, so one can have a better idea of what is going on by reviewing the ABI Specification.

 The first four bytes are the function signature which indicates what type of function in the smart contract is being executed.
 A popular function identifier is a9059cbb which indicates that this is an ERC20 transfer.
 There is a database directory of function signatures here where you can explore more.
+You can see an example of that [here](https://github.com/BernardOnuh/100DaysOfSolidity/blob/main/13.ContractABI/encoding)